-- For a section 8 housing choice voucher, you will get a 3-day notice.
+- For a Section 8 housing choice voucher, you will get a 3-day notice.

 - In public housing, it depends on the reason.
 If the reason is non-payment of rent, you will get a 14-day notice.
 For most other reasons, you will get a 30-day notice.
 In any case, the notice will state that you have a right to a grievance hearing.

 - In private multifamily subsidized housing, it depends on the reason.
-If the reason is "other good cause" you will get at 30-day notice.
+If the reason is "other good cause," you will get a 30-day notice.
 However, if the reason is for non-payment of rent or a serious violation of your lease, you get a shorter notice.
 In any case, the notice will state that you have a right to have a meeting with the landlord or management to discuss the eviction.

 Request a grievance hearing or meeting with management

 This applies if you live in public housing or private multifamily subsidized housing.
-If you have a section 8 housing choice voucher, skip to the next section.
+If you have a Section 8 housing choice voucher, skip to the next section.

 After you receive your notice, you have the right to ask for a grievance hearing or a meeting with management.
 Do so right away, in writing.